Your app can subscribe to events or set up an HTTP endpoint to invoke a function within your app without any user interaction.

 Optimize API calls: Fetching a large number of entities can be resource-intensive.
 Optimize your API calls by using bulk operations (like Jira expressions) wherever possible and by limiting the fields returned to only those necessary for your deletion logic.

-Keep track of dependencies: If your app creates additional entities or relationships based on issues, worklogs, comments, or attachments, ensure you have a mechanism in place to track and handle these dependencies when the parent entities are deleted.
+Keep track of dependencies: If your app creates additional entities or relationships based on issues, worklogs, comments, attachments, boards, versions, components, or issue types, ensure you have a mechanism in place to track and handle these dependencies when the parent entities are deleted.

 Regularly review API changes: Jira's REST API and Forge platform are continually evolving.
 Regularly review Atlassian's documentation for any changes that might affect how delete events and entity hierarchies are managed.